jingyany/AirbnbVizTool/Design Specification and Project Plan(hw7).md

 ## Part 2: Interactions
 You should have a subsection here for each use case in your functional specification (homework 6).
 In each subsection, you will describe how the components interact to accomplish the use case.

-- Mapping all listings in Seattle area with selected features
-- Mapping all neighborhoods in Seattle area showing average listing price of each neighborhood
-- Scatter plot of predicted price according to the room type.
-- Scatter plot of predicted price according to the neighborhood.
-- Scatter plot of predicted price according to the housing amenities.
-- Scatter plot of predicted price according to the room type.
+#### User cases under component 1 (Interactive Map)

+- Mapping all listings in Seattle area with selected features Users can drag the map, zoom in or out using wheels on mouse, or move cursor on point to see the host's detailed information such as address, number of bedrooms, number of bathrooms etc. In the Filters Area, users can add filters to hosts, for example: choose to see hosts with room type of Private Room etc.
+- Mapping all neighborhoods in Seattle area showing average listing price of each neighborhood Uers can drag the map, zoom in or out, or move cursor on point to see the neighbourhood name and click a neighbourhood.
+In the information Area on the left of Map, users can see detailed information of clicked neighbourhood including neighbourhood group and average rent price of the neighbourhood.
+Users also can see a ranked bar chart that shows a ranks of neighbourhood group by average rent price, when click a neighbourhood on map, bar of the according neighbourhood group on bar chars will be highlight using a different color.

-#### User cases under component 2 (text analysis of reviews)
+#### User cases under component 3 (text analysis of reviews)
 - Scatter plot of listing price and the sentiment score.
 Use the result, sentiment score, from Sub-component1 and pricing to create a scatter plot.
 User can visualize the relationship between review and listing's price
 - Scatter plot of listing price and the number of reviews per listing.